hpssjellis/maker100-curriculum/README.md

 Views better using the README.md [here](README.md)

-The original courses are the [maker100](https://github.com/hpssjellis/maker100) using the Arduino PortentaH7 with LoRa Vision Shield and [maker100-eco](https://github.com/hpssjellis/maker100-eco) using the Seeedstudion XIAO-esp32S3-Sense
+The original courses are the [maker100](https://github.com/hpssjellis/maker100) using the Arduino PortentaH7 with LoRa Vision Shield and [maker100-eco](https://github.com/hpssjellis/maker100-eco) using the Seeedstudio XIAO-esp32S3-Sense

 Created August 2024 by Jeremy Ellis [LinkedIn](https://www.linkedin.com/in/jeremy-ellis-4237a9bb/).
 Limited consulting available as I am still a full time Educator.